-For bigger jobs, our track loaders — or crawler loader — may work better for you.
-Also a type of track loader, a crawler loader is much larger than a typical skid steer or track loader because it's designed for major hauls and heavy-duty earthmoving projects.
+For larger projects and heavier loads, our selection of crawler loaders will get the job done.
+Also a type of track loader, a crawler loader is much larger than a typical skid steer or track loader because it's designed for significant hauls and heavy-duty earthmoving projects.
 We have multiple bucket attachment options as well.
 Whether you're breaking ground on a construction site, paving a new dirt path or transporting heavy loads around the jobsite, we have a skid steer or track loader to fit your needs.

 United Rentals' lineup of skid steers and track loaders comprises equipment from well-known manufacturers like Bobcat, John Deere and Takeuchi.
 We've got you covered if you're looking for a business or industrial-grade heavy equipment skid steer loader to complete a job of any size.
 For more information on our inventory of track loaders and skid steers, visit our FAQs section below.

 A skid steer and wheel loader may complete similar jobs, but they are not the same machine.
 Skid steers are maneuvered by "skidding" the tires to turn, while wheel loaders can be maneuvered using a steering wheel.
 Some operations will use a skid steer in narrow locations on the site and a wheel loader in large, open areas.
 However, we offer compact wheel loaders that can reach those narrow locations.

 Our skid steer loaders have a smooth-edge bucket that assists with more multipurpose applications, such as lifting materials, grading and leveling.